 Because of the many ways relationships can be used to enhance a well-told story, Angela and I have decided to make this our next thesaurus topic.
 We’ll explore a variety of relationships, such as Soulmates, Co-Workers, Rivals, Exes, and Parent and Child, along with the aspects of those relationships that could be tailored to fit a story.
 Here are a few of the features each entry will cover:

-Healthy and Unhealthy Dynamics.
-Some of your character’s relationships will be good and some will be bad.
-Others, like the people involved, are a mixed bag.
+Relationship Dynamics.
+Some of your character’s relationships will be encouraging and supportive while others are characterized by dysfunction.
+Many, like the people involved, are a mixed bag.
 We’ll be brainstorming all the variations to give you ideas on which one might be best for your character and story.

 Clashing Personality Traits.
 Even the most loving and supportive relationships should have some tension.
 But authors often make the mistake of making the “good” ones too good.
 And without that tension, they fall flat.
 A natural way to spice up a boring relationship is to give the players opposing traits, and voilà: instant conflict.